Historic Jamestown: History

 Jamestown, first established in the Virginia Colony at Jamestown, on May 13, 1607, was the site of the first permanent English settlement in North America.
 Upon arrival, the hundred-some colonists set about constructing a fort to protect themselves from the nearby Virginia Indian tribes and from a potential attack from the Spanish settlements in Florida.

 Between 1609 and 1611, lack of local food and replenishment of supplies from England, and inability to cope with disease led to the "starving time", which only 60 colonists survived.
 The colony was resupplied with new colonists, and over the next several decades became the center of government for the English colonists.
 The port received additional arrivals from England to the new land, with about 500 people living in or around it at its peak.
-In 1619, the first Africans arrived in the colony; one of their number was a woman called Angela, who was purchased by Captain William Peirce.

 Jamestown was the capital of the Virginia Colony.
 During Bacon's Rebellion in 1676, much of Jamestown was burned down, but the town was rebuilt.
 After an accidental second burning in 1698, the capital was relocated to higher ground at Middle Plantation in 1699.
 This was renamed as Williamsburg.
 After being superseded, Jamestown rapidly declined as a settlement.
 By the 1750s, the land was owned and extensively cultivated primarily by the Travis and Ambler families.

 Due to its location on the James River, the island saw some action during the American Revolutionary War (1776–1781).
 The area was used as a military post where American and British prisoners of war were exchanged.

 In the 19th century, Jamestown Island reverted to little-used farmland.
 In 1862 it was developed as the site of Doller's[sic] Point Battery, a Confederate earthworks during the American Civil War intended to protect Richmond against Union gunboats.
 Swann's Point Battery was a Union Army battery located at Swann's Point, above the mouth of Gray's Creek on the James River, opposite Jamestown Island, from 1862 to 1865.
 The Ambler Farm was burned by escaped slaves, who found the desolate island to be a haven.
 The area reverted to farmland until preservation efforts began at the end of the 19th century.